SUCCESS: Students publish and win awards

 Julie Chagi's novella "My Beautiful Monkey" placed first runner up in the 2013 William Faulkner/William Wisdom Writing Competition.
 Julie is a former San Francisco Intermediate student.

-Stephanie Gangi's novel "The Next" was named as a finalist in the Writers@Work Fellowship Competition in February 2014.
+Stephanie Gangi's poem "Four" was shortlisted for the Hippocrates 2014 Poetry Award.
+Her novel "The Next" was named as a finalist in the Writers@Work Fellowship Competition in February 2014.
 Stephanie is a level NYC level III student.

-Rachael Nevins's poem "Mommy" will appear in the April 2014 issue of Literary Mama.
+Rachael Nevins's poems "And Then Comes January" and "Parturition" appear in the online magazine Treehouse.
+Her poem "Mommy" appears in the April 2014 issue of Literary Mama.
 Her poem "Housekeeping" appeared in Rattle in June 2011.
 Rachael is an online level I teacher and master class student.

 Jane Sherwin's story "My Grandmother, Myself" will appear in the Fall 2013 issue of Valley Voices.
 Jane is an online level III student.

-Doug Sovern's story "Almost Every One of Us" will appear in the Summer 2014 issue of Sand Hill Review, and was nominated for the Best of the West anthology.
+Doug Sovern's story "Co-Anchors" appears in the May 2014 issue of Crack the Spine.
+His story "The Blogger Wolf," which appeared in Gemini Magazine in June 2013, was nominated for a 2015 Pushcart Prize.
+His story "Almost Every One of Us" will appear in the Summer 2014 issue of Sand Hill Review, and was nominated for the Best of the West anthology.
 His story "Morning Rush" is forthcoming in Red Ochre Lit.
 His story "Indira" was selected as Narrative Magazine's story of the week.
 Doug is a San Francisco Advanced Workshop student.

 Andrea Marcusa's story "Map of Djerba" will appear in the Spring 2014 issue of River Styx.
 Andrea is a NYC Master Class student.